andrewhao/beautiful-systems-with-phoenix-contexts-talk/slides.md

 ---

-class: middle
+class: middle center

-## Introducing Domain-Driven Design
+# Domain-Driven Design

 Authored by Eric Evans in 2003